-MAJ Position In Support of SB625 - Courts - Jury Service - Disqualification
+MAJ Position In Support of SB30 - Courts - Jury Service - Disqualification

-SB625 changes Md.
+SB30 changes Md.
 Courts Article, §8-103 "Qualification Criteria" that defines the persons that qualify and are disqualified for jury service.
 Under current law, a potential juror is not qualified if he or she "4) Has been convicted, in a federal or State court of record, of a crime punishable by imprisonment exceeding 1 year and received a sentence of imprisonment for more than 1 year."
 Md.
 Courts And Judicial Proceedings Code Ann. § 8-103(b)(4).
 That applies to misdemeanors and felonies.

-If SB625 is adopted, then only a prospective juror who has been convicted of a felony and is currently serving a sentence or on probation is disqualified from juror eligibility in a Maryland state court.
-This would allow anyone with a misdemeanor conviction and a person convicted of a felony who served his or her complete sentence plus probation to be eligible for jury service.
+If SB30 is adopted, then only a prospective juror who has been convicted and sentenced for more than 1 year and is currently serving that sentence or on probation is disqualified from juror eligibility in a Maryland state court.
+This would allow anyone who served his or her complete sentence plus probation to be eligible for jury service.